marcelotduarte/cx_Freeze/doc/src/development/index.rst

 Getting started
 ---------------

-**cx_Freeze** is a volunteer maintained open source project and we welcome contributions of all forms.
+:program:`cx_Freeze` is a volunteer maintained open source project and we welcome contributions of all forms.
 The sections below will help you get started with development, testing, and documentation.
-We’re pleased that you are interested in working on cx_Freeze.
-This document is meant to get you setup to work on cx_Freeze and to act as a guide and reference to the development setup.
+We’re pleased that you are interested in working on :program:`cx_Freeze`.
+This document is meant to get you setup to work on :program:`cx_Freeze` and to act as a guide and reference to the development setup.
 If you face any issues during this process, please open an issue about it on the issue tracker.